tolot27/jabref/README.md

-# JabRef development version (2.11 line)
+# JabRef development version (2.11 / MR.DLib removal line)

 [![Build Status](https://api.travis-ci.org/JabRef/jabref.png?branch=dev_2.11)](https://travis-ci.org/JabRef/jabref)
 [![Join the chat at https://gitter.im/JabRef/jabref](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/JabRef/jabref?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This version is a development version.
 Features may not work as expected.

-The branch of this README file is `dev_2.11`.
+The branch of this README file is `mrdlib_removal`.
-This branch is intended for maintenance releases in the 2.11 line with Java 6 compatibility and plugin support.
-The main goal is to include important fixes only.
-Main development (bug fixes and new features) will be incorporated in the [master branch](https://github.com/JabRef/jabref/tree/master).
+It is based on the [dev_11 branch](https://github.com/JabRef/jabref/tree/dev_2.11) and removes support for [Mr. DLib](http://mr-dlib.org/) as not all source of that functionality is provided.

 JabRef is a graphical Java application for editing bibtex (`.bib`) databases.
 JabRef lets you organize your entries into overlapping logical groups, and with a single click limit your view to a single group or an intersection or union of several groups.